You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Claude.md and Context Management

-Tip 12 · Build a Lean CLAUDE.md
+Tip 12 · Keep CLAUDE.md Concise and Layered

 bash

-/clear # reset context mid-session
+/clear # reset context in the current session

 CH 06 · Beginner · 13:31 ↗ · Tips 14-21